-The protocol above notes a methadone titration up to 40 mg.
-There may need to be further administration of methadone on days 2 and 3, depending on the severity of dependence, observable withdrawal symptoms and the dose received on the previous day(s).
-However, increases of dose should not generally be in excess of a further 10 mg, increases need careful monitoring and the total dose should not be higher than 30 mg above the first day dose in the first week (Department of Health, 2007).
+The protocol above notes a methadone titration up to 30 mg.
+There may need to be further administration of methadone on day 1 and 2, depending on the severity of dependence and observable withdrawal symptoms.
+However, the dose should not generally be in excess of a further 10 mg and needs to be carefully monitored.
 If higher doses are required, then specialist advice should be sought.
-The dose of methadone may need to be increased depending on craving and use of illicit drugs over the next weeks.
-GPs should not prescribe in isolation and are encouraged to work with specialist advice.

 It may be that the young person does not need 30 mg daily.
 Increases in methadone should only be given in response to clear withdrawal symptoms and not requests for sedation.
-One should be careful that anxiety symptoms related to the process and the circumstances are not judged to be withdrawal symptoms and methadone adjusted upwards.
+One must be careful that anxiety symptoms related to the process and the circumstances are not judged to be withdrawal symptoms and methadone adjusted upwards.

-Titration for young people should only be undertaken in an environment where there is close observation and supervision.
+Titration for young people should only be undertaken in an environment where there is close supervision.
 Operating a twice daily administration of medication allows smaller doses to be given which increases the flexibility of titration.
-Any observation of drowsiness should be responded to by omission of the next dose and formal review.
+Any observation of drowsiness must be responded to by omission of the next dose and formal review by the healthcare team.
 If the young person is already prescribed concomitant respiratory depressant drugs then great care is needed with slow titration, of perhaps up to 5 mg increments.
-There should be no medication given while drowsiness is observed, medication should be reviewed and urgent medical care given as required.
+There should be no medication given while drowsiness is observed, with clear review by the healthcare team to ascertain the cause of this sedation and transfer to general hospital if it continues.